 A How-To Guide on SMART Goals for Entrepreneurs

 Entrepreneurs know that all goals are not created equal.
 Some are built upon a pressing need or a quick, easy win.
 Others might take shape as a stretch goal.
 But when it comes to sustaining growth as a business, proper goal setting is critically important.
-Yogi Berra, the famous baseball player and coach known for his humorous and witty remarks, once remarked, "If you don't know where you are going, you might wind up someplace else."
+Yogi Berra, the famous baseball player and coach known for his humorous and witty remarks, once said, "If you don't know where you are going, you might wind up someplace else."
 This article delves into the importance of setting clear goals and offers a popular construct for establishing them, which is to make them SMART.
-We’ll break down what that means, how to achieve them, and what those SMART goals can do for a business.
+We’ll break down what that means, how to achieve SMART goals, and what those SMART goals can do for a business.

 There’s an old saying in business: You’re either growing or you’re dying.
 Sounds harsh, but it’s irrefutably on point.
-Companies that fail to establish goals are likely to stay stagnant and almost surely fall behind their competition in key categories like revenue growth, talent acquisition, customer retention, brand recognition, and more.
+Companies that fail to establish goals are likely to stagnate and almost surely fall behind their competition in key categories like revenue growth, talent acquisition, customer retention, brand recognition, and more.

 The question is, what are the key drivers to this all-important growth?
 And why do so many companies fail to achieve it?
 We’d argue those companies fail to get everyone on the same page about what their goals are and what it will take to achieve them.
 This is where a SMART goal system can make all the difference.

-man looking over canyonIt’s widely held that George Doran first introduced the idea of SMART goals (specific, measurable, achievable, relevant, time-bound) in a 1981 Management Review article.
+It’s widely held that George Doran first introduced the idea of SMART goals (specific, measurable, achievable, relevant, time-bound) in a 1981 Management Review article.
 He found that too many goals were either unfocused or too vague to have a meaningful impact, so he developed the mnemonic acronym to help leaders shape their goals in ways that create the clarity and focus needed to achieve results.

 The Benefits of SMART Goals